 Our department very strongly encourages residents to consider academic careers in laboratory-based or patient-oriented research.
 Toward this end, our department encourages appropriate individuals to pursue the American Board of Internal Medicine Research Pathway.
 This pathway represents a “short track” into fellowship training as residents in this pathway complete only two rather than three clinical years of internal medicine residency.
 However, because this pathway requires three years of research training, it shortens training by a year only for those who plan to pursue intensive research training of this duration.

-The Yale Physician-Scientist Residency Pathway involves “short tracking” into subspecialty training according the following sequence:
+Yale's ABIM Physician-Scientist Research Pathway with the Yale Internal Medicine Traditional Residency Program involves “short tracking” into subspecialty training according the following sequence:

 - 24 months internal medicine residency training (including 20 months of direct patient responsibility).